 Short Selling: If you think the price of a particular stock will fall, you can sell the shares without even owning them.
 Confused?
 Let me give you an example.

-High Leverage: In intraday trading, you can use leverage to buy stocks worth 2 lakhs with just ₹ 10,000 at Alice blue.
+High Leverage: In intraday trading, you can use leverage to buy stocks worth ₹ 50,000 with just ₹ 10,000 at Alice Blue.

 Intraday Trading Charges

 The brokerage charged for Intraday Trading varies with the broker.
-At Alice blue we charge a brokerage of a maximum of ₹ 20 or 0.01% on turnover per order (whichever is lower) irrespective of the size of your trade.
+At Alice Blue, we charge a brokerage of a maximum of ₹ 15 or 0.05% on turnover per order (whichever is lower), irrespective of the size of your trade.

 Tax on Intraday Trading

 Profit from Equity Intraday will be treated as Short Term Capital Gains Tax.
-These gains are taxed at a rate of 15%.
+These gains are taxed at the rate of 15%.

 To determine if Intraday is suitable for you or not, you need to ask yourself the following questions: